P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 there is, in principle, no reason why non-Python tests written in Python should look and feel Pythonic, can we somehow do something perhaps more elegant?
-The idea of using a fixture to wrap around a binary object is perhaps interesting, but can we maybe pretend that `cache` is a Python module instead, so that we can do things like `from cache import queue_item_new` etc... and sweep all this `ctypes` business under the carpet?
+The idea of using a fixture to wrap around a binary object is perhaps interesting, but can we maybe pretend that `cache` is a Python module instead so that we can do things like `from cache import queue_item_new` etc... and sweep all this `ctypes` business under the carpet?
 Well, let's give this a try, shall we?